SQL Query Guide

 OR ST_Distance_Sphere(a.location, POINT(-73.9855, 40.7580)) <= 500;

-Find customers who made a purchase last year, categorize each by number of purchase and sort by purchases
+Find customers who purchased last year and sort by number of purchases

 SELECT